-In last week’s How to Cure Your Art Career When It Needs a Kick in the Ass post, I asked readers if they knew what business they were in.
+I asked readers if they knew what business they were in.
 I already knew most of them had no clue.
 That is not putting them down.
 It’s just the truth and something that plagues many businesses of all sizes.
 If you don’t know the answer, you need to read that post.

 This week, I’m telling you that thinking about getting found online and building a successful career using social media is a way to harm your career.
 Alternatively, at the very least, it will throw you off doing the things you need to do to make a go of it for the long haul.

 As I said, social media is a tool.
 Used properly, it can be very useful in helping you achieve your art career goals.
 If you don’t have goals, well that’s a completely different problem.
 I will digress briefly to say you have to have some idea of what you want from your art career.
 It’s an entirely unique choice to you.
 However, you just can’t make any smart decisions about your future without goals to guide you.

 If you don’t know where you are going, any road will get you there. – Lewis Carroll